+FY 2023-24 Amendment

-Expenses FY 2023-24 Budget Amendment No. 1 Change
+Expenses Budget No. 1 Change

-Salaries \$ 43,170 \$ 43,170 \$ -
+Salaries \$ 43,170

-Benefits 18,347 18,347 -
+Benefits 18,347

-Indirect 30,759 30,759 -
+Indirect 30,759

-Consultants 225,000 225,000 =
+Consultants 225,000

-Total Expenses \$ 317,276 \$ 317,276 \$ -
+Total Expenses \$ 317,276 \$ \$

-Revenues FY 2 2023- 24 Budget Am endn nent No. 1 Change Federal Highway Administration Planning , 02.276 , 02.276 4 (FHWA PL) (FY 2023-24) Ş 92,276 \$ 92,276 \$ - Toll Credit Match 10,584 10,584 - General Fund 225,000 225,000 - Total Revenues \$ 317,276 \$ 317,276 \$ -
+FY 2023-24 Amendment

+Revenues Revenues udget No. 1 Change

+Federal Highway Administration

+Planning (FHWA PL) (FY 2023-24) \$ 92,276

+Toll Credit Match 10,584

+General Fund 225,000

+Total Revenues \$ 317,276 \$ \$

-The 11.47% of toll credit match does not generate new money.
-Instead, it can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.
+Toll credits do not generate new money.
+Instead, they can be used as a "soft match" substitute for the non-federal share of most highway and public transportation projects, reducing the burden on states and freeing funding for other transportation projects.

-- Work with Bay Area partners and other stakeholders to identify performance measures related to transportation, land use, the environment, the economy, social equity and related issue areas for use in long-range planning and performance monitoring - Disseminate important regional datasets through portals such as Vital Signs to track baseline indicators, increase access to data, and support the regional planning conversation - Conduct performance assessments using a performance-based planning and programming framework to support programming decisions, including the Transportation Improvement Program (TIP) and State Transportation Improvement Program (STIP).
-See Work Element 1512 for additional information on performance-based programming in the TIP. - Deploy and maintain national performance measures per federal performance-based planning and programming requirements - Track regional performance towards identified RTP/SCS targets through performance monitoring data portals and reports - Document the regional Congestion Management Process (CMP)
+- Work with Bay Area partners and other stakeholders to identify performance measures related to transportation, land use, the environment, the economy, social equity and related issue areas for use in long-range planning and performance monitoring - Disseminate important regional datasets through portals such as Vital Signs to track baseline indicators, increase access to data, and support the regional planning conversation - Conduct performance assessments to support programming decisions, including the Transportation Improvement Program (TIP) and State Transportation Improvement Program (STIP) - Deploy and maintain national performance measures per federal performance-based planning and programming requirements - Track regional performance towards identified RTP/SCS targets through performance monitoring data portals and reports - Document the regional Congestion Management Process (CMP)

 - Performance measurement and monitoring is a central component of recent federal surface transportation authorizations.
-While MTC has been involved in performance-based planning and programming for more than a decade, federal requirements initiated under MAP-21 and refined under subsequent surface transportation legislation continue to enhance and evolve the agency's performance work plan. - MTC's general approach to target-setting for federal performance measures is to support state targets, opting to set regional targets where required by statute (e.g., CMAQ performance measures) or where state targets do not align with regional goals (e.g., safety performance measures).
-MTC considers a number of factors when setting targets, including historical data, the anticipated impacts of new or in-progress policies, projects, and programs throughout the region, and Commission direction.
-Targets aim to make ambitious but attainable progress toward advancing regional goals. - MTC works closely with Caltrans throughout the regional and state target-setting and performance monitoring processes required under the federal Transportation Performance Management program.
-Regional targets and performance data are shared with Caltrans based on the performance cycle specified in the federal statute, with MTC providing updates on targets and performance annually for performance measures on a one-year update cycle (PM1) and every two years for performance measures on a four-year update cycle (PM2 and PM3).
-Additionally, MTC provides annual performance updates to Caltrans related to transit safety and transit state of good repair, two additional sets of performance measures administered by the Federal Transit Administration.
-Performance is reported through the sharing of MTC documentation (e.g., memos to the MTC Planning Committee) and the completion of Caltrans-provided forms requesting performance data and supplemental information such as the status of projects and programs related to performance areas. - While previously included in State of the System reports, MTC rebooted its work in the field of performance monitoring through the Vital Signs initiative starting in 2015.
+While MTC has been involved in performance-based planning and programming for more than a decade, federal requirements initiated under MAP-21 and refined under subsequent surface transportation legislation continue to enhance and evolve the agency's performance work plan. - While previously included in State of the System reports, MTC rebooted its work in the field of performance monitoring through the Vital Signs initiative starting in 2015.
 This interactive online portal for performance tracking incorporates a broad range of regional issues, including transportation, land and people, the economy, the environment and equity.
 The site is undergoing the first major redesign since its launch in 2015 to better serve its users with a more current, easy to use interface and technical enhancements.

-- Staff will continue to set targets and report to Caltrans on regional progress toward targets, as mandated by federal regulations.
-This includes target-setting for road safety; transit safety; transit asset management; infrastructure condition; freight movement and economic vitality; system reliability; and environmental sustainability. - Staff will continue to report on performance related to Congestion Management and Air Quality through Baseline Performance Period Progress Reports, Midpoint Performance Period Progress Reports, and Full Performance Period Progress Reports. - Staff will continue to assess the performance of investments included in MTC's Transportation Improvement Program (TIP) and State Transportation Improvement Program (STIP).
-See Work Element 1512 for additional information on performance-based programming in the TIP. - Staff will finalize a refresh of the Vital Signs website, updating the site's look and functionality to match today's best practices. - Staff will continue to update data on the Vital Signs website and perform technical maintenance activities on the site to ensure it remains functional. - Staff will continue to update the regionwide Congestion Management Process documentation on the MTC website.
+- Staff will continue to set targets and report on regional progress toward targets, as mandated by federal regulations.
+This includes target-setting for road safety; transit safety; transit asset management; infrastructure condition; freight movement and economic vitality; system reliability; and environmental sustainability. - Staff will continue to report on performance related to Congestion Management and Air Quality through Baseline Performance Period Progress Reports, Midpoint Performance Period Progress Reports, and Full Performance Period Progress Reports. - Staff will continue to assess the performance of investments included in MTC's Transportation Improvement Program (TIP) and State Transportation Improvement Program (STIP). - Staff will finalize a refresh of the Vital Signs website, updating the site's look and functionality to match today's best practices. - Staff will continue to update data on the Vital Signs website and perform technical maintenance activities on the site to ensure it remains functional. - Staff will continue to update the regionwide Congestion Management Process documentation on the MTC website.